fieldtrip/website/workshop/practicalmeeg2022/handson_sourceanalysis.md

     cfg.covariance = 'yes';
     baseline_avg   = ft_timelockanalysis(cfg, baseline);

-Now, if we reorder the channels a bit, we can visualise this covariance matrix as follows:
+Now, if we reorder the channels a bit, we can visualize this covariance matrix as follows:

     selmag  = ft_chantype(baseline_avg.label, 'megmag');
     selgrad = ft_chantype(baseline_avg.label, 'megplanar');